-Georgia Tech ends Miami's run in ACC tournament; Virginia tops Syracuse - Salisbury Post
+Heels top Hokies to advance in ACC tournament - Salisbury Post

 After Beekman’s shot fell, Boeheim stood near midcourt, hands on his knees in disbelief, while teammate Quincy Guerrier squatted down a few feet away.

-Syracuse: The Orange entered the week near the cut line in most NCAA projections, though a win against fellow bubble team North Carolina State on Wednesday helped that case.
+The Orange entered the week near the cut line in most NCAA projections, though a win against fellow bubble team North Carolina State on Wednesday helped that case.
 Afterward, Boeheim said he thought the Orange “did what we needed to do this year” but with a wait-and-see caveat.
-Winning this one likely would have eliminated all doubt on that front.

-“It’s not up to me,” Boeheim said, adding: “There’s no doubt in my mind, and I don’t think anybody’s mind that follows the sport and knows what they’re doing.”

-Virginia: The Cavaliers had won the regular-season race by beating Louisville after No. 15 Florida State lost at Notre Dame on the final day of the schedule.
-That gave the Cavaliers the No. 1 seed for the fifth time in eight seasons as they pursued a third tournament title under Tony Bennett.
-They had to rally from 11 down in the first half to advance.

 High school basketball: All-NPC teams announced